 • The content of the discussions with others that take place

-Service users taking part in our steering group and any other type of engagement or co-production work within our clinic, need to treat all interactions with staff and service users as confidential.
+Service users taking part in any type of engagement or co-production need to treat all interactions with staff and service users as confidential.

 Service users who share their experiences can then be assured there is a level of privacy with their ideas and experiences.